 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time waiting for visits from door-to-door solicitors hoping to buy either a handcrafted bird house or a weathervane with a chicken on top.
-Be on the lookout for slow moving vehicles with darkened windows.
+Today, you are likely to spend a great deal of time flipping through the yellow pages looking to buy either a rechargeable flashlight or storage boxes for your computer software CDs.
+Be on the lookout for infected paper cuts.

 Your Complete Scope

 Woodrow Wilson's portrait adorned the $100,000 bill that was removed from circulation in 1929.
 Woodrow Wilson was removed from circulation in 1924.